mriduk/story/README.md

 https://drive.google.com/drive/u/0/folders/1XqkimZyPOh25pWISuWoOJluyMHbuhS3S

+*Name of the webapp is 'Storyhead'.
+*On visiting the story page, one can view the number of current unique readers reading that particular story and also the count of readers who already read the story(provided each count only for one reader).
 *Sign up and login facilities are available.
-*Below are some credentials of users and admin mentioned as examples.
+*Below are some credentials of 3 users and admin mentioned as examples.

 CREDENTIALS-: